 PBS (Public Broadcasting Service) is made up of more than 350 local public noncommercial TV stations in all 50 states, Puerto Rico, U.S. Virgin Islands, Guam and American Samoa.
 It is America’s largest classroom, the nation’s largest stage for the arts, and a trusted window to the world.

-As new episodes of the period drama, Downton Abbey, aired more viewers became interested, and more users arrived at PBS’ Website.
-As a result, PBS has two distinct traffic patterns: a reliable daily video view number that generally remains constant, and the Downton Abbey season numbers, which can increase video traffic up to six times that of a normal day.
+As new episodes of the period drama Downton Abbey aired, more viewers became interested, and more users arrived at PBS’ website.
+As a result, PBS has two distinct traffic patterns: a reliable daily video view number that generally remains constant, and the Downton Abbey season numbers, which can increase video traffic as much as six times that of a normal day.
 This period typically lasts as long as the new season is running.

-In fact, said Howsden, you can actually see NGINX at work, a bit like watching a finely honed assembly line from the manager’s office.
-“My favorite thing is running Curl commands against an NGINX Web server and Tailing the access log, and just watching all these super fast requests coming through, and then seeing the one slow request that makes it to the backend server, like when I’m using ‘proxy cache use stale updating’.
+curl commands against an NGINX web server, tailing the access log, and just watching all these super fast requests coming through, and then seeing the one slow request that makes it to the backend server, like when I’m using ‘proxy cache use stale updating’.
 Watching that phenomenon happen and seeing just how much traffic it can handle and not even care… Access logs are just pouring down the screen, and NGINX just does not care.
-It’s been very useful in my career for scaling dynamic Web applications.”
+It’s been very useful in my career for scaling dynamic web applications.”

 The Public Broadcasting Service is a national broadcast network with over 350 affiliates, and hundreds of unique shows.
 With popular series such as Downton Abbey, Frontline, Nature, and Nova, PBS is viewed in over 80% of American households.
 Each month, viewers watch over 250 million videos on PBS’ Web, mobile, and connected device platforms, and the PBS websites receive an average of 15.3 million unique views.